paulgoodfield/craft-matrix-colours/README.md

 2. Then tell Composer to load the plugin:

-        composer require bluegg/craft-matrix-colours/craft-matrix-colours
+        composer require paulgoodfield/craft-matrix-colours

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Matrix Colours.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Matrix Colours.

 ## Craft Matrix Colours Overview